 - One introductory methods course (TPSYCH 209 or equivalent)

 Are you a transfer student?
-Use this PDF grid to see how your local community college classes may fulfill our prerequisite requirements.
+Contact an academic advisor to see how your local community college classes may fulfill our prerequisite requirements.

 - TPSYCH 310 Controversies in Clinical Psychology

 - TPSYCH 319 Child Development